 The 4 RVs we have owned and traveled in, so far!

 So let’s break down the Pros and Cons of buying this Class C RV, to give you some insights into our decision making process.

-- Size: This 25’ RV proved to be a great size, and very comfortable for us – and our 30-ish pound dog Sunny – for extended RV road trips.
+- Size: This 25’ RV proved to be a great size and very comfortable for us – and our 30-ish pound dog Sunny – for extended RV road trips.
 And it’s very easy to park in most places.

-- Sleeping: We like the separate permanent bed setup with privacy curtain in the rear, especially as we have different sleep schedules (Julie stays up/gets up later than Marc).
+- Sleeping: We like the separate permanent bed setup with a privacy curtain in the rear, especially as we have different sleep schedules (Julie stays up/gets up later than Marc).